 A “mother-to-be” is expected to make sure of some simple modifications that not only keeps you away from fertility problems but also makes you stay healthy and fit.
 The following are a few suggestions that could increase the chances of you becoming a father sooner.

 - Do you smoke?
-Studies have proven that smoking or other forms tobacco consumption has adverse affects on the ovulation.
+Studies have proven that smoking or other forms tobacco consumption has adverse effects on the ovulation.
 It is better to quit smoking or at least temporarily restrain.

 - Do you drink alcohol?
-Excess alcohol consumption could result in irregularities of menstrual cycle.
-Limit yourself to not more than 175ml of alcohol per day.
+Excess alcohol consumption could result in irregularities of the menstrual cycle.
+Limit yourself to no more than 175ml of alcohol per day.

 It is advisable to limit your caffeine intake to not more than 300 mg per day

 - Are you eating healthy food?
-Eat foods rich in folic acid, fibre, vitamins, etc. The daily intake of folic acid should be minimum of 400 micrograms.
+Eat foods rich in folic acid, fiber, vitamins, etc. The daily intake of folic acid should be a minimum of 400 micrograms.